OlGe404/microk8s/README.md

   --tags "jenkins" \
   --start-at-task "add codecentric helm repo"
 ```

+**Note:** When you want to deploy jenkins without running the setup role prior to it, you have to make sure helm is already installed on your machine and in the $PATH for your user.

 ## Enabled add-ons
 Microk8s comes with add-ons that can be enabled to bootstrap a preconfigured deployment for the add-on components.
 The following add-ons will be enabled: